Indo-Pacific Security

 Within Indo-Pacific Security

-The CNAS Indo-Pacific Security Program addresses opportunities and challenges for the United States in the region, with a growing focus on issues that originate in the Indo-Pacific but have global implications.
-It draws on a team with deep government and nongovernment expertise in regional studies, U.S. foreign policy, international security, and economic statecraft.
-The Indo-Pacific Security Program analyzes trends and generates practical and creative policy solutions around four main research priorities:
+The CNAS Indo-Pacific Security Program explores opportunities and challenges for the United States in the region, with a special focus on the bilateral relationships and minilateral and multilateral engagements that form an evolving security network to preserve freedom of the seaways, respect for national sovereignty, and peace and prosperity.
+It draws on a team with senior government, congressional, and nongovernment expertise in U.S. foreign policy, intelligence analysis, international security, and regional relationships.
+The Indo-Pacific Security Program analyzes trends and generates practical and creative policy solutions around four core research priorities: